-Nellie Eshleman, A.S., has been working for midwives and student midwives in varying capacities for over 6 years.
-She has just been promoted to business manager for FSTM and brings many wonderful new ideas and skills to this new position!
+Nellie Tsacrios, B.S., has been working for midwives and student midwives in varying capacities for over 6 years.
+She is the Business Director and handles all of FSTM’s marketing and finances.
 She is a local cello instructor who enjoys playing in the Gainesville area with different musical groups.

 Financial Aid & Regulatory Coordinator

 Rachel, a Pennsylvania native, has been living in Gainesville for four years now and comes to FSTM from a healthcare education background.
 She brings her passion for a holistic approach to healthcare and is currently obtaining her bachelor’s degree in Health Service Administration.
 Her previous work experience includes Santa Fe College’s Health IT Workforce Training Program and the University of Florida’s College of Medicine.
 Rachel enjoys life with her eight year old son, supportive partner, friends and family.
 In her free time, not dominated by school work, she enjoys being outdoors, reading, and having bonfires in the backyard of her new home.

 Amanda Mann comes to FSTM with more than 15 years’ experience as a teacher, school administrator, and most importantly, a student midwife.
 Amanda fervently believes that birth is an essential life process that has the potential to transform, inspire, and engage.
 She believes that midwifery is an essential intersection between passion and the world’s greatest need.
 In her personal life, Amanda reads voraciously, wrangles four boys, volunteers at her local midwifery clinic, and stares starry-eyed at her husband.